 Over an alleged property dispute, a man fatally shoots his parents, grandmother, and sister.

-A 20-year-old guy was detained on suspicion of shooting his parents, grandmother, and younger sister to death over an alleged property dispute on Wednesday.
+A 20-year-old man was arrested on suspicion of shooting his parents, grandmother, and younger sister to death over an alleged property dispute on Wednesday.

 According to The Indian Express, the suspect, Abhishek Malik, a resident of Rohtak in the northern Indian state of Haryana, admits to killing his father, Pradeep Malik, 45, mother, Santosh, 40, maternal grandmother, Roshni Devi, and younger sister, Neha, 19, on Aug.
 23. According to the site, all of the victims died on the spot, with the exception of a 19-year-old girl who later died from her bullet injuries at a medical facility.